ow2-proactive/proactive-python-client/README.md

 ```

 To ensure that `TaskB` correctly consumes the result variable produced by `TaskA`, you must explicitly declare `TaskA` as a dependency of `TaskB`.
 This setup guarantees the sequential execution order where `TaskA` completes before `TaskB` starts, allowing `TaskB` to access the results produced by `TaskA`.

+## Data management

+Efficient data management is pivotal in executing distributed tasks with the ProActive Scheduler.
+This encompasses handling input and output files, managing data flow between tasks, and storing or sharing resources across different executions.
+The ProActive Python Client facilitates robust data management through various mechanisms, enabling you to manipulate data spaces and directly transfer files to/from the task's execution environment.
+This section elucidates two primary aspects of data management: "Data Spaces" and "Uploading and Downloading Files," highlighting their applications and differences to cater to diverse workflow requirements.

 ### Data spaces